scaramangagency/craft-litespeedcache/README.md

 ## Use

 ### On Page Save
 Choose whether or not to clear caches by URL, and set the directory where your LSCache folder is located in the plugin settings.
-If you do not select the per-URL option, the entire LSCache folder will be destroyed on every page save.
+If you do not select the per-URL option, all of the cached content in the LSCache folder will be removed on every page save.

 ### Manually

 If you just want to nuke the whole cache folder at once, you can go opt to **Force Clear LiteSpeed Cache** in the plugins CP section.
-Clicking the clear button will remove all items in the LSCache folder.
+Clicking the clear button will remove all of the cached content in the LSCache folder.

 ### Forms